 Here the trail begins a moderately steep and rugged climb with few notable features until cresting at 3.8 miles (10,762') and dropping to Chipmunk Lake (4.0 miles : 10,682'), a small pond with views of Ypsilon Mountain and Fairchild Mountain (13,502').

-The trail undulates on the valley floor to the cluttered northwest shore of Ypsilon Lake (4.37 miles : 10,664').
-Views are quite limited from this point, but you can follow social trails south to clearings along the outlet.
-A logjam here encumbers circumnavigation, however the outlet spills into a very pretty, more accessible meadow seldom explored by day hikers.
+The trail undulates on the valley floor to the cluttered NW shore of Ypsilon Lake (4.37 miles : 10,664').
+Views are limited from this point, but you can follow social trails south to clearings along the outlet.
+A logjam makes crossing the outlet difficult, but you can follow the outlet downstream into a very pretty, more accessible meadow.

-A social trail also leads to the lake's north shore where a lively waterfall powered by the Chiquita Lake and Spectacle Lakes' outlet drops through a steep, narrow chute.
-An unmaintained trail continues above the falls approximately .75 miles to Spectacle Lakes, which lie in a tightly bound cirque beneath Ypsilon Mountain.
+A social trail also leads to the north shore where the inlet drops through a steep, narrow chute.
+An unmaintained trail continues above the falls approximately .75 miles to Spectacle Lakes, located in a deep cirque beneath Ypsilon Mountain.
 Reaching them requires good endurance and basic scrambling skills.

 - The Mummy Range's middle and upper reaches generally face south-southeast, making them warmer and drier than comparable elevations in the Park.
 One result is a higher-than-average treeline, and the presence of lodgepole pine at elevations where spruce and fir would normally dominate.